aasmart/Ingredient-Usage-Calculator/README.md

 # Ingredient Usage Calculator
 A program I wrote for a palm oil reduction product.
 This program attempts to estimated the amount of ingredients contained in a product based on its volume and ingredient list.

+If you encounter any bugs, issues, or feature requests, please feel free to make an issue!

 ## Features
 - Estimated the palm oil in a product.
 This takes into account the ordering of ingredients in the ingredient list, sub ingredients, "may contain", and "contains less than x% of".
 A custom ingredients weight file can be fed to modify how much each time contributes to the total estimated calculation.
 This "reweight" can be applied to non-target ingredients without impacting the target estimation score.
 - (enable with optional command flag) Grams per dollar calculation